APIS v2.1 Standard

-The Agent Passport Issuance Standard defines verifiable agent legal identity, realm-scoped DIDs, hardware trust anchors, mandates, and revocation.
+The Agent Passport Issuance Standard defines verifiable agent identity, delegation, proof artifacts, issuance profiles, and public verification records.

 What is APIS?

-APIS v2.0 is the current canonical Passport Alliance standard for autonomous AI agents.
-It supersedes APIS v1.0 and adds Machine Passports, TPM 2.0 and vTPM trust anchors, DNSSEC-anchored identity, software trust tiers, and APIS-APP automated provisioning.
+APIS v2.1 is the current canonical Passport Alliance standard for autonomous AI agents.
+It supersedes APIS v2.0 and sharpens the publication model around issuer-verifiable credentials, trust-tier signaling, proof artifacts, and registry-ready profile and verification surfaces.

 What APIS Is